dnwalkup/gpt_openai/README.md

 Standalone command-line-interface interaction with GPT including effective chat history/content.

+There are a variety of ways to add your OpenAI API key.
+For the current implementation used in the code, a keys.py file with two vars for 'oai_organization' and 'oai_api_key' are used.
+This file is not included in the repo for obvious reasons, you must create your own.

 ## Contributing

 Guidelines for contributing to the project.
 Include information on how to submit bug reports, feature requests, and pull requests.